Critical Lands

 By working together, we can conserve what is special about the Flathead Valley while accommodating growth.

-Along with our partners, we can help landowners improve habitat and restore degraded stream and river banks in the watershed.
+Along with our partners, we work with landowners to improve habitat along stream and river banks.

 We also share information about good land stewardship practices, and organize volunteer restoration plantings around the Valley.